-The Investment Office is responsible for managing the College’s financial assets in accord with policies established by the Finance and Investment Committees of the Board of Regents.
+The Vice President & Chief Financial Officer is responsible for managing the College’s financial assets in accord with policies established by the Finance and Investment Committees of the Board of Regents.
 These policies and practices are designed to assist in meeting investment and spending objectives (see the Investment Policy link below for specific details).
 These assets include working capital assets, charitable trusts, and the St. Olaf College Endowment.

 The College’s financial assets are held primarily in the St. Olaf Endowment, although a sizable amount of assets are invested in charitable trusts and gift annuity contracts, as well as in working capital.
 The Endowment includes not only permanently restricted funds, but also includes unrestricted and quasi-endowment.
 The Endowment supports many aspects of the life of the College, including financial aid for students, professorships and academic and co-curricular programs.
 Sinking funds, set aside to meet long-term debt service obligations, are included in the Endowment.